compsocialscience/summer-institute/2022/covenant-university/apply.md

 -	A supporting letter from a supervisor/head of department/line manager/mentor that can attest to applicant's competence/potential and availability.
 -	**Optional:** Link(s) to one or two recent projects – this/these could include research publications, an online application developed by the applicant, or a tutorial led by the applicant.

-**All application materials must be submitted through SouthScieX by March 18.** Applications that are not complete by the deadline may not receive full consideration.
+**All application materials must be submitted through the [application form]() by March 18.** Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by April 1 and ask participants to confirm their participation very soon after that.

 Inquiries can be sent to cepder@covenantuniversity.edu.ng